Kal Naga: Awards

-Naga has won a multitude of awards as an actor specially in the years 2004 for Sleepless Nights, and 2014 for Villa 69 and Eyes of a Thief. and as a producer in 2013–2014 for Villa 69 and in 2010–2011 for Microphone, a film that is considered a classic and one of the few independent films that is listed as one of the 100 greatest films in the history of Arab cinema.
+Naga has won many awards as an actor, especially in 2004 for Sleepless Nights and in 2014 for Villa 69 and Eyes of a Thief.
+And as a producer in 2013–2014 for Villa 69 and in 2010–2011 for Microphone, a film considered a classic and one of the few independent films listed as one of the 100 greatest films in the history of Arab cinema.

 Awards as an actor, producer, director

 Jury appointments

 Khaled Abol Naga has been appointed as a jury member or head of jury in numerous local or international film festivals since 2008, here are some of his appointments: